Look Who's Talking Too: Production

-An extended and re-arranged version of the famous Tri-Star Pictures theme music, originally composed by Dave Grusin and composed and arranged by David Kitay, was played during the scene when Julie practices walking.
-A variation with the standard version of the fanfare, which was credited at the end, exists at the beginning of the logo when Bruce Willis (voice of Mikey) was doing a Mister Ed imitation.
+An extended and re-arranged version of the famous Tri-Star Pictures theme music, originally composed by Dave Grusin and composed and arranged by David Kitay, was played during the scene when Julie Ubriacco (Megan Milner) practices walking.
+A variation with the standard version of the fanfare, which was credited at the end, exists at the beginning of the logo when Bruce Willis (voice of Mikey Ubriacco) was doing a Mister Ed imitation.

-Casting

-The bum teaser at the end of the first film portrayed an uncredited Joan Rivers, providing the voice of Julie.
-Due to scheduling conflicts, she declined the role.
+The final scene at the end of the Look Who's Talking featured an uncredited Joan Rivers providing the voice of Julie.
+Due to scheduling conflicts, she declined reprising the role.
+Also appearing are Olympia Dukakis, Elias Koteas and Gilbert Gottfried.
+Further vocal talents include Damon Wayans in a supporting role as Eddie and Mel Brooks in cameo appearance as the voice of Mr. Toilet Man.
+Director Amy Heckerling's father, Lou, has a small speaking part as Mollie Jensen (Kirstie Alley)'s father Lou.
 An early trailer featured Richard Pryor as the voice of Eddie.

-Also appearing are Olympia Dukakis, Elias Koteas, and Gilbert Gottfried.
-Further vocal talents include Damon Wayans in a supporting role as the voice of Eddie.
-Mel Brooks makes a cameo appearance as the voice of Mr. Toilet Man.
-Director Amy Heckerling's father, Lou, has a small speaking part as Mollie's father.
-The film was followed by another sequel, Look Who's Talking Now!, in 1993.

-Alternative versions

-When the film aired on Freeform (formerly known as ABC Family), many of its deleted scenes such as Mollie threatening Mikey with corporal punishment if he walks off with Julie's carriage again were shown (Kirstie Alley reportedly hated it as she was an advocate against corporal punishment).
-One notable addition is a running gag where Mollie chats with her friends and folks and it ignites a daydream of James cheating on her.
+When the film aired on Freeform (formerly known as ABC Family), many of its deleted scenes were reincorporated into the film such as Mollie threatening Mikey (Lorne Sussman) with corporal punishment if he walks off with Julie's carriage again were shown.
+Alley reportedly hated this scene as she was an advocate against corporal punishment.
+One notable addition is a running gag where Mollie chats with her friends and parents about her relationship with her husband James Ubriacco (John Travolta) and daydreams him cheating on her.
 There is even one sequence where she imagines him as John Lennon and herself as Yoko Ono parodying their activism.
 Only one remnant of this gag remains in the theatrical and home media cut.

-In one version, James and Stuart have a conversation after he arrives in the apartment.
+Another cut scene included James and Stuart Jensen (Elias Koteas) having a conversation after he arrives in the apartment.